What to expect when you’re studying

 • education providers’ agents give you reliable information and act with integrity and professionalism.

-Your education provider is your first point of contact for any complaint you have.
-For students travelling from other countries, this includes any complaint about the agents your provider uses.
+Contact your tertiary provider first to make a complaint.
+For international students this includes any complaints about the agents your provider uses.

-Each provider must have a complaints process in place for you to go through, and they must tell you what that process is.
+Each provider must have a complaints process in place, and they must tell you what that process is.
 Follow that process to see if your complaint can be resolved by your provider.